ayushanand18/as-http3lib/README.md

 # as-http3lib
-> An HTTP/3 only server library written in pure Go
+An HTTP/3 only server library written in pure Go.
-> DO NOT USE IN PRODUCTION, WE ARE STILL DEVELOPING AND TESTING THIS LIB

 > Note: The previous version of this lib was written in C++, but
 > has since been rewritten in Golang